 Steel-to-Wood Connections.
 If a connection in a corrosive environment includes two dissimilar electrochemical metals in physical contact, contact corrosion may occur.
 As the electro potential difference between two dissimilar metals is the driving force for corrosion, both fastener and steel plate shall be of materials as close together as possible in the galvanic series and the fastener shall be of a material higher in the galvanic series so that it acts as the cathode.
 Additionally, a physical separation such as a plastic washer fitted between the screws and steel plate may be used.

 Wood Material.
-The usage of glulam and timber is allowed in wet service conditions; however, design resistances of connections are reduced by a service condition factor (CM or KS).
+The usage of glulam and timber is allowed in wet service conditions, however, design resistances of connections is reduced by a service condition factor (CM or KS).
 The usage of CLT in wet service conditions is generally restricted.